ponceto/aym-js/src/content/about.md

 ### The YM2149

 The YM2149 is a Software-Controlled Sound Generator (SSG) integrated circuit and is basically the same chip as the AY-3-8910.
-Il was produced under licence by Yamaha Music with some minor differences and improvements.
+It was produced under license by Yamaha with some minor differences and improvements.

-The main difference is essentially on the envelope generator which internally uses a 5 bits counter instead of 4 bits counter on the AY-3-8910, allowing a smoother volume ramping.
+The main difference is essentially on the envelope generator which internally uses a 5-bit counter instead of a 4-bit counter on the AY-3-8910, allowing a smoother volume ramping.
 This results in twice the steps and then counts up twice as fast, but you can adjust the clock divider by dividing it by two by wiring the /SEL pin to the ground.
 The other difference is that on the AY, unused bits in registers always read as 0 even if you had written 1 to them before, but on the YM, the register values can be read back as written.

 Much like the AY-3-8910, the YM2149 played a significant role in early video game music and sound effects, contributing to the nostalgia and iconic sound of that era.